nabaxo/janq/README.md

 ### App Compatibility: Opacity Animations
 Some applications (especially Electron-based ones like Obsidian, VS Code, or Discord(Human note: maybe?)) may experience unreliable or non-functional `animate_opacity`, particularly on Linux.
 This is often due to how these apps manage their own rendering buffers or "occlusion" optimizations that conflict with compositor-level transparency signals during motion.

-**Note:** It is up to the user to test and decide whether to enable `animate_opacity` on a per-app basis.
-If you notice flickering, "blank" windows during toggle, or if the animation just feels sluggish, disable this feature for that specific app in your config.
+**Note:** Just test and find out if enabling `animate_opacity` works for your particular app.
+If you notice flickering, "blank" windows during toggle, or if the animation just feels sluggish or weird, Just don't enable `animate_opacity` for that specific app in your config.

 ### Linux: Animation Artifacts (Ghosting / Jitter)
 **If you experience intense jittering or "fighting" animations**, you likely have a third-party KWin effect active (like "Geometry Change") that is competing with janq to animate the window.
 To fix this: